AMrReffat7/telebot-background-remover/README.md

 3. **Set Up Your Telegram Bot Token:**

-   Replace `TOKEN` in the code with your actual Telegram bot token.
-   Don't forget to change the paths to the right folders.
+   Replace `TOKEN` in the code with your actual Telegram bot token.\n Don't forget to change the paths to the right folders.

 ## Usage